Getting started with Grammarly@edu

 Grammarly@edu Instant Writing Assistance Online Tool

 The College of ACES has renewed the license for Grammarly@edu, that all students, faculty and staff in the College can use during the 2017-18 academic year.
-We have received a number of good feedback about Grammarly@edu from instructors who have had their students use it for writing assignments in their classes and undergraduate and graduate students who use it to review/revise their writing assignments.
+We have received good feedback about Grammarly@edu from instructors who have had their students use it for writing assignments in their classes and undergraduate and graduate students who use it to review/revise their writing assignments.

 The following instructions will be in effect starting Thursday, August 24, 2017: